-The ACSA/AISC 2012-2013 Steel Design Student Competition offers architecture students the opportunity to participate in an open competition category with limited restrictions.
+The ACSA/AISC 2013-2014 Steel Design Student Competition offers architecture students the opportunity to participate in an open competition category with limited restrictions.
 This category will allow the students (with the approval of a faculty sponsor) to select a site and building program.
 Steel must be used as the primary structural material and contain at least one space that requires long-span steel structure, with special emphasis placed on innovation in steel design.
-The project should in part explore the use of Architecturally Exposed Structural Steel.

-The Category II program should be at a minimum of equal complexity as the Building to Bridge program.
+The Category II program should be at a minimum of equal complexity as the Border-Crossing Station program.
 Category II entrants must submit a written building program along with the final submission.

-To enter the open competition students may select any building occupancy/type and the building must have at least one space requiring long-span steel structure.
+To enter the open competition students may select any building occupancy/type other than a Border-Crossing Station, and the building must have at least one space requiring long-span steel structure.
 Students may not enter both categories of the competition.

 Refer to the International Building Code and the local zoning ordinance for information on parking requirements, height restrictions, set backs, easements, flood, egress, and fire containment.
 Accessibility guidelines need to be followed; refer to the Americans with Disabilities Act, along with the principals of Universal Design.